prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ---------------------------------------------------
 ![](figures/FEATHER_full.pdf.png)
 {#label_fig:full_dataset} FEATHER generalizes well to a wide range of Data.
-The subplots in this figure are formatted as in Figure S{#ref_fig:DNA} but with FEATHER applied to the full data set listed in Table S{#label_tbl:statistics}.
+The subplots in this figure are formatted as in {#ref_fig:DNA} but with FEATHER applied to the full data set listed in {#ref_tbl:statistics}.
 ---------------------------------------------------

-Since tuning the baselines on the full dataset would have required more than eight cpu-months (compared to $\approx 1.5$ cpu-days for FEATHER, see Figure S{#ref_fig:timing}), a smaller subset of data was used for comparing the algorithms.
-In particular, the subset of the data with the smallest number of points per curve - 200 curves with v=1000}{nm/s}, N $\approx{}10^{5}$ (see Table S{#ref_tbl:statistics}) - was used for results comparing FEATHER to the baselines.
-FEATHER was also tuned separately on the larger, more complex dataset, with similar results to those reported in the rest of the paper (Figure S{#ref_fig:full_dataset}).
+Since tuning the baselines on the full dataset would have required more than eight cpu-months (compared to $\approx 1.5$ cpu-days for FEATHER, see {#ref_fig:timing}), a smaller subset of data was used for comparing the algorithms.
+In particular, the subset of the data with the smallest number of points per curve - 200 curves with v=1000}{nm/s}, N $\approx{}10^{5}$ (see {#ref_tbl:statistics}) - was used for results comparing FEATHER to the baselines.
+FEATHER was also tuned separately on the larger, more complex dataset, with similar results to those reported in the rest of the paper ({#ref_fig:full_dataset}).
 This demonstrates that FEATHER generalizes well to a wide range of data sets sizes and experimental parameters.

 Name       Meaning                            Value used in this work